 Introduction

-Endometriosis affects ovarian function and causes a decrease in the number of ovarian follicles [3].
-Also, the spontaneous ovulation rate is lower in endometriotic patients when compared to age-matched control [4].
+Endometriosis affects ovarian function and decreases the number of ovarian follicles [3].
+Also, the spontaneous ovulation rate is lower in endometriotic patients compared to age-matched controls [4].
 Laparoscopy is considered the gold standard modality in diagnosing and treating pelvic endometriosis.
-Several studies proved the decrease in ovarian reserve after laparoscopic treatment [5].
-Best predictors for ovarian reserve are Antral Follicular Count (AFC), Anti Mullerian hormone, serum E2 and FSH [6].
+Several studies proved decreased ovarian reserve after laparoscopic treatment [5].
+The best predictors for ovarian reserve are Antral Follicular Count (AFC), anti-mullerian hormone, serum E2, and FSH [6].

 Aim

-The current study aims to assess ovarian reserve (FSH, E2, AMH, and AFC) in infertile patients with endometriosis and to assess if there is a post-laparoscopic decrease in ovarian reserve in cases of severe endometriosis.
+The current study aims to assess ovarian reserve (FSH, E2, AMH, and AFC) in infertile patients with endometriosis and to determine whether there is a post-laparoscopic decrease in ovarian reserve in severe endometriosis.

 Patients and Methods